No-bake Charlotte Cake – Keke Hāriata Kore-tunu

 - Add 3 cm of wai (water) in to pot and heat over low heat.
 Add the tiakarete parauri (dark chocolate) and miraka (milk) in to a heat proof bowl that is wider than your pot.
 Add the bowl on to the pot and melt the tiakarete (chocolate), stirring occasionally.
 Once melted, remove from the heat.
 Cool to room temperature for 5 minutes.

-- Melt the bloomed gelatine in the microwave fro 20 seconds in the microwave.
+- Melt the bloomed gelatine in the microwave for 20 seconds.
 Cool for 5 minutes, then stir it in to the melted tiakarete (chocolate).
 Allow to cool as you make the kirīmi (cream).

 The Cream – Te Kirīmi